 Tuesday morning begins with the fences being set up for the Open English Hunter Pony/Horse classes.
 The main ring is busy with equitation and pleasure classes, and the pulling ring gets under way with some ox pulls.

-ponies and some gymkhana light horse games.
+In the afternoon the main ring showcases some matched pair draft ponies and some gymkhana light horse games.
 Head over to the Youth Arena early to check out the babies entered in the Annapolis Valley Exhibition Baby Contest.
 Then talk a walk over to the Homecrafts Building for some Craft Demonstrations.
 Make it back to the main ring in time for the Costume Class and the Ladies Single Draft Pony Driving Competition.

 Want a good laugh?
 Check out the Wild n Woolie Sheep Rodeo Tuesday evening in the main ring.
 Other exciting events happening on Tuesday evening include the Miss Valley Ex.
 Pageant, the Fire Fighters Bucket Brigade, Ladies Ox Pull and Team Penning.
 All of these events at the Annapolis Valley Exhibition are very entertaining.

 It's Wednesday already, wow.
 The Craft Demonstrations are in full swing in the Homecrafts Building, and the pulling ring is coaching on the Heavy horse pulls.
 Jr. Beef Showmanship is going on in the main ring first followed by the Miniature Horse/Donkey Youth Turnout.

 The kids are all heading down to the Riverside Stag where the Teddy Bear Picnic is going on.
 On the way we stop a minute o watch the Miniature Horse/Donkey In Hand Jumping happening in the jumping ring.

 It is nice to take a break and enjoy some of the great food being served at one of the many food concession stands.
 Stop into the main dining hall where you can get a great home cooked meal.
 They serve something different every night and it all taste great.
 You can also get some great food at some of the smaller concession stands and support the local organizations of the valley.

 Wednesday evening highlights are the Little Miss & Little Mr. Ex Competitions in the Youth Arena and the Wild n Woolie Sheep Rodeo in the main ring.
 These are followed by the very popular Wednesday Night Rodeo in the main ring and a concert by the group Retroactive in the Youth Arena.

 The main ring has dairy & beef judging, pleasure driving and in-hand classes happening all day.
 Open and heavy horse pulls going on in the pulling ring continuously during the day with a break once in awhile for some ox pulls .

-Thursday evening brings a demonstration of Mikmaq music in the Youth Arena, a concert going on at the Riverside Stage, and more horse shows including the Gymkhana Races of Barrels & Poles in the main ring.
+Thursday evening brings a demonstration of Mi'kmaq music in the Youth Arena, a concert going on at the Riverside Stage, and more horse shows including the Gymkhana Races of Barrels & Poles in the main ring.